ktakashi/sagittarius-scheme/README.md

 click the file `innosetup.iss`.
 Go to [Build] - [Compile], then it will create the installer.
 For more detail, please see Inno Setup's document.

+### Msbuild

+Experimentally, we also support Visual Studio generators.
+So, the below command should also work on Windows.

+    % cmake .
+	% msbuild /p:Configuration=Release Sagittarius.sln

 # Forums and bug reporting